-SSA representatives in the field offices usually obtain applications for disability benefits, either in person, by telephone, by mail, or via an online application process.
-The application and related forms ask for a description of the claimant's impairment(s); names, addresses, and telephone numbers of treatment sources; and other information that relates to the alleged disability.
+When an individual applies for disability benefits, whether online, in person, by telephone, or by mail, the application is initially processed at an SSA field office.
+The completed application and related forms provide information about the claimant's impairment(s); names, addresses, and telephone numbers of medical sources; and other information that relates to the alleged disability.
 (The "claimant" is the person who is requesting disability benefits.)

-The field office is responsible for verifying nonmedical eligibility requirements, which may include age, employment, marital status, citizenship/residency and Social Security coverage information.
+The field office is responsible for verifying nonmedical eligibility requirements, which may include age, employment, marital status, citizenship and residency, and Social Security coverage information.
 For SSI eligibility, the field office verifies income, resources, and living arrangement information.
 The field office sends the case to a DDS for disability evaluation.

 State Disability Determination Services

-The DDSs, are State agencies responsible for developing medical evidence and rendering the initial determination on whether the claimant is or is not disabled or blind under the law.
+The DDSs are State agencies responsible for developing medical evidence and making the initial determination about whether the claimant is or is not disabled or blind under the law.
 These State agencies are fully funded by the Federal Government.

-The DDS will refer case to the State VR agency if the claimant is a candidate for vocational rehabilitation (VR).
+The DDS will refer the case to the State vocational rehabilitation (VR) agency if the claimant is a candidate for VR.

 The DDS returns the case to the field office after making a disability determination.
 The field office takes appropriate action depending on whether the claim is allowed or denied.
-If the DDS finds the claimant disabled, SSA will complete any outstanding non-disability development, compute the benefit amount, and begin paying benefits.
-If the claimant is found not disabled, the file is retained in the field office in case the claimant decides to appeal the determination.
+If the DDS finds the claimant to be disabled, SSA will complete any outstanding non-disability development, compute the benefit amount, and begin paying benefits.
+If the claimant is found to be not disabled, the file is retained in the field office in case he or she decides to appeal the determination.

-If the claimant files an appeal of an initial unfavorable determination, the appeal is usually handled much the same as the initial claim with the exception that a different adjudicative team in the DDS than the one that handled the original case makes the disability determination.
+If the claimant appeals an initial determination, the appeal is usually handled much the same as the initial claim with the exception that a different adjudicative team in the DDS than the one that handled the original case makes the reconsideration determination.

 Office of Disability Adjudication and Review

-ODAR frequently conducts medical development through the DDS.
+When an ALJ needs additional evidence, the hearing office frequently coordinates with the DDS to obtain the evidence.
 However, hearing offices may also contact medical sources directly.
-In rare circumstances, an administrative law judge may issue a subpoena requiring production of evidence or testimony at a hearing.
+In some circumstances, an ALJ may issue a subpoena requiring production of evidence or testimony at a hearing.